 Step 1: Open the Text Tool

-Open your image in Photoshop and choose the Text tool from the toolbar on the left.
+Open your image in Photoshop and choose the Type Tool from the toolbar on the left.
 Most watermarks are horizontal, but feel free to grab the vertical tool if you want to get a little crazy.

 Click anywhere in the image and the famous “Loren Ipsum” text will appear.
 Notice that the text is automatically placed on a new layer.